CentralIllinoisRoboticsClub/nav_sim/README.md

 ## map_server activate
 After launching, the map_server has not yet published /map
-light_scan_sim sends a change_state request to resolve this, but it takes a long time (10 sec).
+light_scan_sim used to send a change_state request to resolve this, but it takes a long time (10 sec).
 The following is what was done before light_scan_sim was modified:
 In another terminal:
 ```